Dhiraj Bommadevara: 2024 Summer Olympics

-Dhiraj made his first Olympic appearance in Paris in the 2024 Summer Olympics.
-After the ranking round, Dhiraj finished 4th (With a score of 681), making this one of the best rankings by an Indian archer in the Olympic Games.
-However, he lost 5-6(5+) to Canada's Eric Peters in a closely fought Men's Individual 1/16 Elimination Round.
-Dhiraj advanced to the quarterfinals in the Men's Team, along with Pravin Jadhav and Tarundeep Rai.
-However, the team lost to Turkey's team 2-6.
-Dhiraj scripted history, with Ankita Bhakat by competing in India's first-ever Olympic medal in archery in the Mixed Team Bronze Medal Match but lost 2-6 to United States of America's team.
+Dhiraj made his debut Olympic appearance at the 2024 Summer Olympics.
+After the ranking round, Dhiraj finished 4th (with a score of 681), making this the second best ranking score by an Indian archer in the Olympic Games.
+However, he lost 5-6 (10-10+) to Canada's Eric Peters in a closely fought Men's Individual 1/16 Elimination Round.
+Dhiraj advanced to the quarterfinals in the Men's Team, along with Pravin Jadhav and veteran Tarundeep Rai.
+However, the team succumbed to defeat in the Quarters against Turkey.

+Dhiraj scripted history, with Ankita Bhakat by competing in India's first-ever Olympic medal match in archery in the Mixed Team Bronze Medal Match but lost 2-6 to the USA featuring Brady Ellison and Casey Kaufhold.